Beyond Left and Right: Finding Consensus on Economic Inequality

 In this report, we contend that theology can open up new avenues of consensus between political and social positions on issues of inequality.
 (2021)

 In this video essay Emily Downe brings to life visually the powerful and moving poem Pandemic by Lynn Ungar.
 28/03/2020

 ‘Do not reach out your hands.
 Reach out your heart.
 Reach out your words.
 Reach out all the tendrils of compassion that move, invisibly, where we cannot touch.’

 With thanks to Lynn Ungar for writing the poem and inspiring Emily Downe to produce this short film.

-Emily joined Theos in July 2019.
+Emily is Creative Content Designer at Theos.
 She graduated with a MA in Documentary Animation from the Royal College of Art and achieved her BA in Illustration Animation at Kingston University.
 Alongside working as Creative Designer at Theos, she works independently as an animation director.

 Posted 28 March 2020

 In the final episode of this series, Elizabeth Oldfield speaks to author and podcaster Vanessa Zoltan.
 26/01/2022Podcast

 Guest writer Zaki Cooper reflects on what he has learned from the life of his wife’s grandmother, a Holocaust survivor.
 25/01/2022In Brief

 Theos researches and investigates the intersection of religion, politics and society in the contemporary world.